citp/privacy-policy-historical/t/th/thi/thismamacooks.com.md

-> *The following text is extracted and transformed from the thismamacooks.com privacy policy that was archived on 2013-06-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130623004729id_/http%3A//www.thismamacooks.com/privacy_policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the thismamacooks.com privacy policy that was archived on 2013-12-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131212024610id_/http%3A//www.thismamacooks.com/privacy_policy) for the most accurate reproduction.*

-# Privacy policy for This Mama Cook!
-On a Diet and This Mama Cooks!
+# Privacy policy for TMC!
+On a Diet & TMC!
 Reviews

 This Mama Cooks LLC has created this privacy statement in order to demonstrate a firm commitment to privacy.
 The following discloses my information gathering and dissemination practices for [thismamacooks.com](https://web.archive.org/) and [thismamacooks.net](http://www.thismamacooks.net/).